-Sample locations were surveyed along the North Access Road, the South Access Road, at the main camp, and at the start-up camp.
-No bats were detected during the July 2017 surveys.
-No anecdotal observations of bats were reported in 2017.
+Locations were surveyed along the North Access Road, the South Access Road, at the main camp, and at the start-up camp.
+As in 2015 and 2017, no bats were detected during the July 2018 surveys.
+No anecdotal observations of bats were reported in 2018 or in previous study years.